kaci65/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     You are not allowed to store numbers or strings in a variable You are not allowed to import any module

+## 6-print_comb3.py
+### A program that prints all possible different combinations of two digits.

+    Numbers must be separated by ,, followed by a space The two digits must be different
+    01 and 10 are considered the same combination of the two digits 0 and 1 Print only the smallest combination of two digits Numbers should be printed in ascending order, with two digits The last number should be followed by a new line You can only use no more than 3 print functions with string format You can only use no more than 2 loops in your code You are not allowed to store numbers or strings in a variable You are not allowed to import any module

+## 7-islower.py
+### A function that checks for lowercase character.

+    Prototype: def islower(c):
+    Returns True if c is lowercase
+    Returns False otherwise
+    You are not allowed to import any module
+    You are not allowed to use str.upper() and str.isupper()
+    Tips: ord()

+You don’t need to understand __import__

+## 8-uppercase.py
+### A function that prints a string in uppercase followed by a new line.

+    Prototype: def uppercase(str):
+    You can only use no more than 2 print functions with string format You can only use one loop in your code
+    You are not allowed to import any module
+    You are not allowed to use str.upper() and str.isupper()
+    Tips: ord()

+You don’t need to understand __import__

+## 9-print_last_digit.py
+### function that prints the last digit of a number.

+    Prototype: def print_last_digit(number):
+    Returns the value of the last digit
+    You are not allowed to import any module

+You don’t need to understand __import__

+## 10-add.py
+### function that adds two integers and returns the result.

+    Prototype: def add(a, b):
+    Returns the value of a + b
+    You are not allowed to import any module

+You don’t need to understand __import__

+## 11-pow.py
+### A function that computes a to the power of b and return the value.

+    Prototype: def pow(a, b):
+    Returns the value of a ^ b
+    You are not allowed to import any module

+You don’t need to understand __import__

+##     12-fizzbuzz.py
+### A function that prints the numbers from 1 to 100 separated by a space.

+    For multiples of three print Fizz instead of the number and for multiples of five print Buzz.
+    For numbers which are multiples of both three and five print FizzBuzz.
+    Prototype: def fizzbuzz():
+    Each element should be followed by a space
+    You are not allowed to import any module

+You don’t need to understand __import__